iotaledger/inx-indexer/documentation/docs/api_reference.md

 # API Reference

-You can find specifications of the API exposed by INX-Indexer in the links below:
+You can find the specifications of the INX-Indexer API by following the link below:

 - [UTXO Indexer API](https://github.com/iotaledger/tips/blob/main/tips/TIP-0026/tip-0026.md)